-Everything from the parking lot, walkways, and ATM’s, to the glass doors, lobby floors, and service counters should be in pristine condition every day, in order to uphold the organization’s high-profile and professional appearance.
+Everything from the parking lot, walkways, and ATM's, to the glass doors, lobby floors, and service counters should be in pristine condition every day, to uphold the organization's high-profile and professional appearance.

 Additional services are required for back and front office administration, such as break rooms, restrooms, and computer equipment.

-While cleaning for appearance is always important, cleaning for health, especially in a high-demand environment, such as finance, cleaning for health, as it relates to productivity, is often ignored.
+While cleaning for appearance is always essential, cleaning for health, especially in a high-demand environment, such as finance, cleaning for health, as it relates to productivity, is often ignored.

 That practice and mentality are unfortunate, as banks are subject to some of the most prevalent germ hotspots, due, in large part, to the routine handling of physical currency.

 The U.S. Dollar is comprised of a 75% to 25% cotton and linen makeup, respectively.

 This composition makes our bills much more susceptible to retaining dangerous germs, infectious bacteria, as well as traces of several other undesirable compounds, including:

 - Methicillin-Resistant Staphylococcus Aureus (MRSA) - A deadly strain of antibiotic-resistant bacteria.